Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 WordPress ERR_TOO_MANY_REDIRECTS Message Variations

-Depending on the web browser that you're using, you might see different variations of this error message when you try to access your WordPress site.
+Depending on your web browser, you might see different variations of this error message on your WordPress site.
 Here are the common variations:

 - Chrome - The page isn't working … ERR_TOO_MANY_REDIRECTS